Hele-On Bus: Paratransit

 Hele-On Bus started the Kakoʻo paratransit service on July 1, 2016, as part of a settlement for a lawsuit filed by a rider who could not be accommodated on a Hele-On fixed route bus.
 Kakoʻo is an on-demand ride serving Kona and Hilo, limited to riders who qualify through a separate application, and requires an appointment for each trip.
 The terms of the settlement were announced in August 2015.

 Fares

 From 2005 to 2011 and again in 2022 there was no charge to ride the Hele-On Bus.
 The standard fare was increased to $1 in 2011.
 As of July 1, 2013 fares were increased to two dollars per person (five years old or older).
 One dollar per suitcase.
-Beginning February 28, 2022, the bus is fare free, and there is no baggage or bicycle fees.
+Beginning February 28, 2022, the bus is fare free, and there are no baggage or bicycle fees.